Towards Efficient Large Language Reasoning Models via Extreme-Ratio Chain-of-Thought Compression: Experiments

 \textbf{Performance at the matched ratios.} The performance gap is most pronounced in aggressive compression budgets ($\gamma \le 0.4$), where symbolic fidelity and question-alignment are critical.
 On {MATH-500} at $\gamma=0.2$, our method achieves 47.8 Acc@all, a +24.4 point gain over TokenSkip.
 This substantial lead is maintained at $\gamma=0.4$.
 On GSM8K, Extra-CoT achieves an accuracy of 80.2 at $\gamma=0.2$, surpassing TokenSkip by +21.1 points.
 Similarly, on AMC2023, we lead by +7.5 points at $\gamma=0.2$.
 Even at a modest $\gamma=0.8$, our method provides a +2.4 point gain on GSM8K, demonstrating superior reasoning ability on all compression ratios.

 \textbf{Comparison of optimized policies.} We compared our Extra-CoT (CHRPO) policy with the RL-based Thinkless (DeGRPO) baseline.
 On {MATH-500}, our policy (Table~\ref{tab:main}) achieves 64.8\% accuracy at a highly compressed 0.27 ActRatio, outperforming Thinkless by +1.2 points.
 On GSM8K, it matches Thinkless's accuracy while using fewer tokens.
-A similar pattern holds on AMC2023, where our policy achieves 50.0\% accuracy at the 0.32 ActRatio, matching Thinkless but with less than half the tokens, demonstrating a clearly superior accuracy-efficiency frontier (latency measurements are provided in Appendix \ref{sec:latency}).
+A similar pattern holds on AMC2023, where our policy achieves 50.0\% accuracy at the 0.32 ActRatio, matching Thinkless but with less than half the tokens, demonstrating a clearly superior accuracy-efficiency frontier.
+This practical efficiency gain is further reflected in the end-to-end latency results in Table~\ref{table:latency}.

 \textbf{Ratio adherence and control collapse.} Beyond accuracy, Table~\ref{tab:main} reveals a critical difference in ratio adherence.
 Both SFT models exhibit a positive deviation (where ActRatio $>$ TargetRatio), as the model must trade off between command-following and logical correctness.
 However, this deviation is far more severe for TokenSkip, suffering an evident ``control collapse'' on MATH-500: its $\gamma=0.8$ and $\gamma=0.6$ targets produce nearly identical realized ratios.
 This trend holds on GSM8K, where $\gamma=0.6$ target overshoots to $\sim$0.84.
 In contrast, Extra-CoT maintains clear and predictable control, achieving a much closer ActRatio of $\sim$0.73 on GSM8K and clearly distinguishing the 0.8 and 0.6 targets on MATH-500 (0.90 vs. 0.77).
 This quantitative difference suggests that the SFT model learns that the baseline's low-ratio supervision data is ``untrustworthy'', causing it to disobey the command and default to a safer, longer output.
 Conversely, Extra-CoT's high-fidelity data empowers the model to follow extreme-ratio commands with greater fidelity, as our qualitative analysis will demonstrate.